top of page

 You don’t need fancy materials or Montessori toys.
 Honestly?
 A cardboard box, some crayons, and your child’s imagination is more than enough.

-Here are some of my go-to play-based ideas:
+Here are some of my go-to game-based ideas:

 🎭 Pretend Play